cloudfoundry-incubator/quarks-operator/docs/commands/cf-operator_util_tail-logs.md

-## cf-operator util variable-interpolation
+## cf-operator util tail-logs

-Interpolate variables
+Tail logs from a pod

 ### Synopsis

-Interpolate variables of a manifest:
+Tail logs from a container in the same pod.

-This will interpolate all the variables from a folder and write an interpolated manifest to STDOUT
+This will tail all logs under the specified dir.
+The dir can be set using the "-z" flag, or setting the LOGS_DIR env variable.

 ```
-cf-operator util variable-interpolation [flags]
+cf-operator util tail-logs [flags]
 ```

 ### Options

 ```
-  -h, --help                   help for variable-interpolation
+  -h, --help   help for tail-logs
-  -v, --variables-dir string   (VARIABLES_DIR) path to the variables dir
 ```

 ### Options inherited from parent commands